-Peninsula Quarries Victoria has formed the Peninsula Quarries Community Engagement Group (PQCEG).
-Its first meeting was held during January 2018 and now meets on an as needs basis.
+Peninsula Quarries Victoria (PQV) formed the Peninsula Quarries Community Engagement Group (PQCEG) in 2018.
+It meets on an as needs basis.

 The PQCEG is a conduit for information between PQV and its surrounding neighbours.
 Members of the broader community are also invited to review information of interest.

-Mr Rob Gerrand who is a former chair of Parks Victoria chairs the PQCEG.
+Mr Rob Gerrand a former chair of Parks Victoria chairs the PQCEG.

 a) PQCEG is an advisory body formed to facilitate communication, meet regulatory requirements as necessary and administer a community grants program.
 The PQCEG does not have a deliberative function but PQ commits to implementing recommendations related to the community grants program